thinkerytim/thinkery-reaxml-parser/readme.md

-#Thinkery REAXML Parser for PHP
+#Thinkery ReaXML Parser for PHP

 This is a simple set of classes to parse a ReaXML formatted XML file into usable PHP objects.

 ## Installation
-composer require thinkerytim/thinkreaxmlparser
+composer require thinkerytim/ThinkReaXMLParser

 ##Usage
     require_once('vendor/autoload.php');